carleton-spacehogs/bioinformatics-carleton/pages/contributing.md

 1. Install sphinx: `pip install sphinx`
-2. Install the markdown extension: `pip install recommonmark`
+2. Install the markdown extension: `pip install recommonmark` Update in 2023: recommonmark is now deprecated, use myst-parser instead and add it to the extensions in the conf.py file.
+Use pip3 instead of pip.
 3. Install the ReadTheDocs Sphinx theme: `pip install sphinx_rtd_theme`

 > Note: `pip` commands are run at the command line / in Terminal.